mlochbaum/BQN/commentary/problems.md

 ### Index Of privileges the first match
 It could be more sound to look at all matches, but using just the first one is too convenient.
 J has an index-of-last function; in BQN you have to reverse the left argument and then do arithmetic: `≠∘⊣-1+⌽⊸⊐`.

+### Can't access array ordering directly
+Only `⍋⍒` use array ordering rather than just array equality or numeric ordering.
+Getting at the actual ordering to just compare two arrays is not hard but also not obvious: `⍋⌾⋈` is TAO `≤`.

 ### Glyphs that aren't great
 Blanket issue for unintuitive glyphs.
 Currently I find `⥊⊏⊑⊐⊒⍷⁼⎉⚇` to not be particularly good fits for what they describe.